ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-dropdown-list/readme.md

 The `ontario-dropdown-list` supports integration with native HTML `<form>` elements.
 This element integrates with the underlying browser form API and should work the same as an `<select>`.

-The component keeps its host `value` in sync as users interact with the internal `<select>`.
-That same `value` is used for native form submission and for host `input` and `change` event handling.
+The component keeps its `value` in sync as users interact with the internal `<select>`.
+That same `value` is used for native form submission and for the component `input` and `change` events.
 When `isEmptyStartOption` is enabled, the start option uses an empty string value until a real option is selected.
 If a provided `value` does not match any option, the component emits a warning and falls back to the selected option, empty start option, or first available option.

 ```html
 <form>